knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 Nope, just download the correct version.

-> Which TMC motor drivers should I buy?
+> Which TMC2208 motor drivers should I buy?
 The V2 or the Bigtreetech V3?

 Neither!
 There is no "V2" or "V3".
 The official last version of Trinamic is v1.2 and the two major primary manufacturers for the real SilentStepSticks are FYSTEC and WATTERROTT.
 Just stay away from Bigtreetech.